starikcetin/Eflatun.SceneReference/README.md

 string scenePath = /* ... */;
 var fromScenePath = SceneReference.FromScenePath(scenePath);

+// Fom Scene Address
+// Will throw AddressablesSupportDisabledException if addressables support is disabled. string sceneAddress = /* ... */;
+var fromSceneAddress = SceneReference.FromAddress(sceneAddress);

-// From Scene Asset (Only do this in Editor code!)
+// From Scene Asset
+// You can only do this in Editor code.
 UnityEngine.Object sceneAsset = /* ... */;
 var fromSceneAsset = new SceneReference(sceneAsset);
 ```

-**Warnings:**
+> **Warning**
-- Constructors and factory methods validate their arguments and throw exceptions of type `SceneReferenceCreationException` if they are invalid.
+> - Constructors and factory methods validate their arguments and throw exceptions of type `SceneReferenceCreationException` if they are invalid.
-- The default constructor always creates an empty instance, but it never throws.
+> - The default constructor always creates an empty instance, but it never throws.
-- The constructor that accepts a scene asset of type `UnityEngine.Object` is for Editor-use only.
+> - The constructor that accepts a scene asset of type `UnityEngine.Object` is for Editor-use only.
 Do NOT use it in runtime code.
+> - `FromAddress` factory method throws `AddressablesSupportDisabledException` if addressables support is disabled.

 # Exceptions